MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.1.15	(2021/09/22)
+  - Fix: Optimization to the memory handling for large environments
 - 1.0.1.14	(2021/09/13)
   - Fix/Add: Handle option "FlipFlopProfileDirectoryName" for FSLogix profiles
 - 1.0.1.13	(2021/09/13)